-&lt;sup>183 Dep't of Air Force v.
-Rose, 425 U.S. 352, 370 (1976); cf. id. at 369 (discussing that, as opposed to the case summaries of Air Force Academy honor and ethics proceedings at issue in that case, "Exemption 2 is not applicable to matters subject to such a genuine and significant public interest").
-In Vaughn v.
-Rosen, 523 F.2d 1136 (D.C.
-Cir.
-1973), quoted in Rose, 425 U.S. at 365, the D.C.
-Circuit declared that "the [1965] Senate Report" underlying FOIA "indicates that the line sought to be drawn [in Exemption 2] is one between minor or trivial matters"-which are covered by the exemption-"and those more substantial matters which might be the subject of legitimate public interest."
-521 F.3d at that is "related solely to the internal personnel rules and practices of an agency."
+Exemption 2 authorizes agencies to withhold from disclosure information that is "related solely to the internal personnel rules and practices of an agency."
 The Supreme Court has held that "personnel rules and practices" under Exemption 2 are those that address "employee relations or human resources."
 This exemption covers rules and practices pertaining to "hiring and firing, work rules and discipline, [and] compensation and benefits."
-To fall under Exemption 2, information must pertain "exclusively or only" to personnel rules and practices, 187 and, as the Supreme Court has explained, an "agency must typically keep [such] records to itself for its own use."188
+To fall under Exemption 2, information must pertain "exclusively or only" to personnel rules and practices, and, as the Supreme Court has explained, an "agency must typically keep [such] records to itself for its own use." \\184\\

-For years, many courts interpreted this provision to cover not only the employee relations and humans resources information described above, but also records that were predominantly internal and whose release would "significantly risk[] circumvention of agency regulations or statutes."
-189 But in Milner v.
-Department of the Navy, the Supreme Court held that this broad view of Exemption 2 contravened the ordinary meaning of "personnel rules and practices"-which the Court read as applying only to employee relations and human resources records 190-and impermissibly incorporated an extrastatutory "circumvention requirement" into the exemption.
-191 After Milner, agencies wishing to withhold information that would have previously qualified as High 2 information must locate possible alternatives to Exemption 2 in other FOIA exemptions.
-192
+For years, many courts interpreted this provision to cover not only the employee relations and humans resources information described above but also records that were predominantly internal and the release of which would "significantly risk[] circumvention of agency regulations or statutes."
+In Milner v.
+Department of the Navy, however, the Supreme Court held that this broad view of Exemption 2 contravened the plain meaning of "personnel rules and practices"-which the Court read as applying only to employee relations and human resources records and impermissibly incorporated an extrastatutory "circumvention requirement" into the exemption.
+After Milner, agencies wishing to withhold information that would have previously been covered by this expansive reading of Exemption 2 must base decisions to withhold information on other FOIA exemptions.